Very often, evangelicals confidently point to a certain passage to define the gospel.

 Certainly, that is the great story of Jesus’s death and resurrection, which is true and important and foundational to understanding who Jesus is and has accomplished.
-But the question I have is this: How is this “gospel?”
-Or more literally, how is this the “good news” (evangelion in Greek).
+But the question I have is this: Are these events, in and of themselves, “good news?”
+Is this really “the gospel” (evangelion in Greek)?

-They’ll also talk about how this is good news because Christ died in our place as the atoning sacrifice for our sins (notice that this is not in the text), and it proves how much God loves us because Christ laid down his life for us (notice that this is also not in the text), and it is good news for us because when we believe in the death and resurrection of Jesus, we are given eternal life (again, not in the text).
+They’ll also talk about how this is good news because Christ died in our place as the atoning sacrifice for our sins (notice that this is not in the text), and they’ll go on to say that it proves how much God loves us because Christ laid down his life for us (notice that this is also not in the text), and it is good news for us because when we believe in the death and resurrection of Jesus, we are given eternal life (again, not in the text).

 What 1 Corinthians 15 Says the Gospel is